 Morning fog on a cold morning is also not uncommon during this time of the year.
 If you drive over Crown Range Road, one of the most scenic roads in New Zealand, you’ll go past this lake.

 Moke Lake is a horseshoe-shaped lake offering fantastic reflections, especially in the winter.
 Astrophotographers paradise!

 Seen from the viewing platform, however, is awesome too.
 Even Prince William and Kate Middleton couldn’t say no to this view when they visited New Zealand a few years ago!

 10. Old Glenorchy Wharf

-Driving down the Glenorchy Road for about 30 minutes you get a small abandoned jetty on the left hand side.
+Driving down Glenorchy Road for about 30 minutes you get a small abandoned jetty on the left-hand side.
 Blink and you’ll miss it.
 This photo spot is where to spend a sunset or two.
 Stay until it gets dark and you might be able to get some aurora glow when looking South!